Yellow Pages Business Directory Invoice Scam Still Continues to Claim Unsuspecting Victims

 While we can't be sure of exactly how the scammer gets your information, it's likely the scammer is targeting businesses that already have legitimate listings in business directories, such as the Yellow Pages, in order to make the ploy seem more plausible.
 But the employee has no way of knowing that the person calling or sending an invoice is not associated with the real listing.

 Avoid saying "yes" to someone on the phone

-Of course, an employee answering the phone doesn't know who is on the other end and presume the caller is legitimate.
+An employee answering the phone doesn't know who is on the other end and presumes the caller is legitimate.
 When a scammer is working over the employee with promises of listing enhancements, listing upgrades, listing renewals, etc., often advertised as completely free, the scammer is really trying to get the employee to say "yes" on a recorded line, as well as to find out to whose attention future scam invoices should be mailed to.
 If the scammer then invoices the company and the company tries to fight it, the scammers provide a doctored version of the phone call in which the employee is saying "yes" to whatever the scammer wants as 'proof' of an agreement.
 The unsuspecting business owner or management then feel compelled to pay the invoice.

 Here Come the fake Invoices

 Once a scammer 'confirms' the business information, the business starts receiving urgent invoices for various sums of money that usually amount to hundreds of dollars.
 The very convincing invoices might even include the "walking fingers" logo and the Yellow Pages name.
 In many cases, the person paying the bills will simply cut a check, not realizing that the company never agreed to pay the hefty fee for the directory, a directory which may or may not even exist.